 You are watching: Determine the molecular geometry of clf3.

-In this post, we will comment on ClF3 lewis framework, molecular geometry, is it polar or non-polar, bond angle, hybridization, and so on.
+In this article, we will discuss ClF3 lewis structure, molecular geometry, is it polar or non-polar, bond angle, hybridization, etc.

-It is supplied in the semiconductor sector, rocket propellant, and also army applications.
+It is used in the semiconductor industry, rocket propellant, and military applications.

 |Name of Molecule||Chlorine trifluoride|

 |Total Valence electron of ClF3||28|

 |The formal charge of ClF3||0|

 Page Contents show